rapidsai/raft/docs/source/build.md

 All of RAFT's C++ APIs can be used header-only and optional pre-compiled shared libraries provide some host-accessible runtime APIs and template instantiations to accelerate compile times.

 The recommended way to build and install RAFT from source is to use the `build.sh` script in the root of the repository.
-This script can build both the C++ and Python artifacts and provides Cmake options for building and installing the headers, tests, benchmarks, and the pre-compiled shared library.
+This script can build both the C++ and Python artifacts and provides CMake options for building and installing the headers, tests, benchmarks, and the pre-compiled shared library.

 ### Header-only C++